SnehaJoshi11/Pewlett-Hackard-Analysis/README.md

 <p>

-- To retrieve department name information, we can merge additional table `departments` into existing table `retirement_titles` with the `inner join`.
+- To retrieve department name information, we can join/merge additional table `departments` into existing table `retirement_titles` with the `inner join`.
 - After removing the duplicates, with `DISTINCT ON` command, the table was ready to be used for additional queries.
+- `order by  rt.emp_no, rt.to_date DESC` ,which returns most recent values.

 </p>